 11) Pancakes And Eggs

 If you have pancake mix, you have a morale problem, not a dinner problem.
 Make pancakes and add eggs for protein so you’re not hungry again in 40 minutes.
-Syrup is lovely, but jam, honey, or even peanut butter can do the job.
+Syrup is lovely, but jam, honey, or even peanut butter can do the trick.
 This meal feels like putting on a fresh sweatshirt.

 12) Bean And Cheese Burritos